evandttr/evandttr.github.io/index.md

 <body>

 <p>Hello!
-My name is Evan Ditter, and I am an educator interested in the collaborative work of librarians as research partners, using digital tools to support projects in partnership with students, educators, and other stakeholders within and beyond university campuses.</p>
+My name is Evan Ditter, and I am an higher education professional interested in the collaborative work of research infrastructure, and supporting digital projects in partnership with students, educators, and other stakeholders within and beyond university campuses.</p>

 <p>This website showcases a few digital projects that I have worked on recently, as well as other information about work I have done in libraries and other academic contexts.</p>